peacewalker122/peacewalker122.github.io/content/1-posts/I-wish.md

 ---

 ## The Unexpected End

-Once in my life, I never thought this day would happen to me.
-One month ago, I broke up with my ex.
+There was a time when I believed this day would never come.
+One month ago, yes, I ended a relationship.
 Our relationship lasted for 3 years, 4 months, and 27 days – yes, I still remember it precisely.
-I was someone who gave and receive tremendous of love, I was an happiest man in the world, once i believe were a happiest couple in the world, for that 3 years I achieve so many things with her support, I got my first job as a Software Engineer and she's there giving big support for me.
-Achieve my first 2 digit salary, Going overseas obviously with her supportive effort so i can achieve it.
-Her support were inevitable impactful for me, and i got remember by one qoute:
+I gave and received tremendous love.
+I was the happiest man in the world, once i believe were a happiest couple in the world, for that 3 years I achieve so many things with her support, I got my first job as a Software Engineer and she's there giving big support for me.
+Achieve my first 2 digit salary, have my first overseas freelance project obviously with her supportive effort so i can achieve it.
+Her support were undeniably impactful for me, and i got remember by one qoute:

 > Behind every successful man, there is a strong, supportive woman.

 I even really thought to married her someday, my heart are deeply invested in her and I can't wait to met her in her happiest form.
 Eventhough were have a different religion it really doesn't matter for me at that time.
-Live felt amazing with her it just happy, and fall in love again and again.
+Life with her felt magical, like reliving the joy of falling in love every single day.

 I really loved her.
 Our love was a journey of countless moments where we kept falling for each other, always rekindling the spark.
 It was the happiest version of me.
 I once felt like the happiest man on earth.
 My Spotify playlist is the witness of how happy I was.
 Mornings felt meaningful because of her, and at night, we used to chat at 9 PM until we fell asleep, usually around 12 or 1 AM.
 Funny enough, we rarely called or video chatted—everything was through text.
 Strange, perhaps, but I didn’t mind because I loved spending time with her, no matter the media.

 > Insert Scoot Street, by Phoebe Bridgers

-I used to listen to that song, don't expect it will happen to me too :(.
+I used to listen to that song, don't expect it will happen to me too.

 ---